statsig-io/docs/docs/guides/migrate-from-launchdarkly.md

 If your **project** within the **organization** is set to open, users will default to having access.
 For private projects, they must request access.

 Each JIT-provisioned user would have member access.
-You will to [update their roles manually](https://docs.statsig.com/access-management/projects)/via API.
+You will need to [update their roles manually](https://docs.statsig.com/access-management/projects)/via API.
 It’s a similar pattern with teams and roles right now.

 This is on our roadmap!